In sports played by both men and women with the same rules, like soccer and basketball, women have a 10 percent higher rate of concussion, says expert

 Rieger said that the return-to-play protocol has shifted toward returning to light, normal activities while the patient still experiences symptoms.
 Especially for very driven students, remaining completely inactive can become very stressful, which can hamper healing.
 He added that permitted, light activity, so long as the student doesn’t experience symptoms worsening, can help students feel more in control of their recovery and less stressed.

-If the player hasn’t fully recovered after two weeks, he may need to see a doctor.
+If the player hasn’t fully recovered after two weeks, he may need to see a sport injury treatment specialist.
 Most players injured by concussion recover within that timeframe.

 “We still have a ways to go in schools supporting kids academically after concussion,” Rieger said.
 “When we have a non-athlete concussion, the student may not be followed.”